General Education Development (GED)

 Note: 2017 State Legislation Changes

-The 2017 Minnesota Legislature changed, in statute, the term GED with “approved high school equivalency test.”
-MDE is currently developing an approval process to evaluate the future of high school equivalency testing in Minnesota.
+The 2017 Minnesota Legislature changed the term GED in statute with “approved high school equivalency test.”
+The Minnesota Department of Education is currently developing an approval process to evaluate the future of high school equivalency testing in Minnesota.

 Warning Regarding Misleading GED® Claims